Research in pharmacy is focused in the following scientific disciplines:

 Building synthetic microtissues for drug discovery.

-The medicinal chemistry research based at the department of pharmacy is being carried out in close collaboration with colleagues from the schools of Chemistry, Biosciences and Engineering as well as the University of Birmingham Cancer Research UK Centre.
+The medicinal chemistry research based at the department of pharmacy is being carried out in close collaboration with colleagues from the schools of Chemistry, Biosciences and Engineering.

 The University has state of the art medicinal chemistry research facilities that include numerous NMR instruments, mass spectrometry facility and other analytical instruments as well as a high throughput screening suite.